The Plague (novel): Critical analysis

 Germaine Brée has characterised the struggle of the characters against the plague as "undramatic and stubborn", and in contrast to the ideology of "glorification of power" in the novels of André Malraux, whereas Camus's characters "are obscurely engaged in saving, not destroying, and this in the name of no ideology".
 Lulu Haroutunian has discussed Camus's own medical history, including a bout with tuberculosis, and how it informs the novel.
 Marina Warner notes its larger philosophical themes of "engagement", "paltriness and generosity", "small heroism and large cowardice", and "all kinds of profoundly humanist problems, such as love and goodness, happiness and mutual connection".

-Thomas L Hanna and John Loose have separately discussed themes related to Christianity in the novel, with particular respect to Father Paneloux and Dr Rieux.
+Thomas L Hanna and John Loose have separately discussed themes related to Christianity in the novel, with particular respect to Father Paneloux and Doctor Bernard Rieux.
 Louis R Rossi briefly discusses the role of Tarrou in the novel, and the sense of philosophical guilt behind his character.
 Elwyn Sterling has analysed the role of Cottard and his final actions at the end of the novel.
 Father Paneloux has been subject to several literary analyses in the context of faith faced with great suffering.

 Dr Rieux has been described as a classic example of an idealist doctor.
 He has also been an inspiration to the life and career of the French doctor Réjean Thomas, and also to the fictional character of Jeanne Dion, starring in the movie trilogy directed by Bernard Émond (beginning with The Novena).

 Perri Klass has noted that at the time of the novel, sulfa drugs were available for treatment against plague, and has criticised the novel for this historical-medical omission.

 Journalist Carlos Maza conducted a critical deep dive into the novel, drawing parallels to the contemporary political climate, including Trumpism and the COVID-19 pandemic.

 In the popular press

 The novel has been read as an allegorical treatment of the French resistance to Nazi occupation during World War II.

 The novel became a bestseller during the worldwide COVID-19 pandemic of 2020 to the point that its British publisher Penguin Classics reported struggling to keep up with demand.
 The prescience of the fictional cordon sanitaire of Oran with real-life COVID-19 lockdowns worldwide brought revived popular attention.
-Sales in Italy tripled and it became a top-ten bestseller during its nationwide lockdown.
+Sales in Italy tripled, and it became a top-ten bestseller during its nationwide lockdown.
 Penguin Classics' editorial director said "it couldn’t be more relevant to the current moment" and Camus's daughter Catherine said that the message of the novel had newfound relevance in that "we are not responsible for coronavirus but we can be responsible in the way we respond to it".